 01 of 12

-The year kicks off with New Year's festivities, and this month also sees the celebration of Kings Day.
-January (along with December) is one of the months of the year with the lowest temperatures, which can make for very pleasant weather in coastal areas, but at higher elevations it can be decidedly chilly, so check the weather in your destination of choice and pack accordingly.
-Many travelers looking to escape cold weather visit Mexico in the winter months, so this is considered high season.
+The year kicks off with New Year's festivities, and this month also sees the celebration of Three Kings Day.
+January (along with December) is one of the months with the lowest temperatures, which can make for pleasant weather in coastal areas, but at the higher elevations it can be decidedly chilly, so check the weather in your destination of choice and pack accordingly.
+Many travelers looking to escape cold weather visit Mexico in the winter months; this is considered the high season.

 02 of 12

-Carnival often falls in the month of February (dates vary), and the first Monday of the month is a public holiday in honor of Constitution Day.
-This is statistically the driest month of the year and temperatures are warming up.
-February marks the peak for Monarch butterfly season, so it's an ideal time of year to visit Mexico's Monarch butterfly reserves.
+In the U.S., February 2 is Groundhog Day, but in Mexico, it is the religious holiday known as Día de la Candelaria (Candlemas in English).
+Carnival often falls in the month of February (sometimes March), and the first Monday of the month is a public holiday in honor of Constitution Day.
+February is statistically the driest month of the year and temperatures are warming up.
+This month is the peak of monarch butterfly season, so it is an ideal time to visit Mexico's monarch butterfly reserves.

 03 of 12

 The third Monday in March is a public holiday in honor of Benito Juarez' birthday.
-March 20th or 21st is the spring equinox, and spring festivals are held, and this is also the date that crowds gather in Chichen Itza to witness the appearance of a serpent on the steps of the pyramid of Kukulkan (a play of light and shadow).
-Spring break often falls in the month of March, so if you want to avoid crowds, you should choose to stay in one of Mexico's less well-known beach destinations.
+March 20 or March 21 is the spring equinox, and spring festivals are held.
+This is also the time that crowds gather in Chichen Itza to witness the appearance of a serpent on the steps of the pyramid of Kukulkan (a play of light and shadow).
+Spring break often falls in March, so if you want to avoid crowds, you should choose to stay in one of Mexico's less well-known beach destinations.

 04 of 12